-Matillion is an ETL tool specially designed for businesses in the cloud.
+Matillion is an ETL tool specially designed for businesses in the various cloud data side.
 It allows one to perform ETL operations in a simple way.
 It helps in building data pipelines in no time and helps in efficiently connecting to data sources on cloud platforms.
 We can rapidly integrate and transform data for analysis by this platform that offers speed, and storage for its customers.

 - It provides more than 60 data sources for integration.

 - It helps to prepare data efficiently for analytics and visualization.

 - Instant email alerts and SNS alerts functionality is available just like other ETL tools.